Coupled atmospHere Interior modeL Intercomparison (CHILI) Protocol Version 1.0: A CUISINES Intercomparison Project of Magma Ocean Models: Description of the participating models

 In this section we provide baseline descriptions and references of the codes that we anticipate will participate in the \chili intercomparison.
 Two classes of models will participate: (i) evolutionary models and (ii) static models.
 Evolutionary models aim to resolve the time evolution sequence of how planets cool from an initially hot and molten state, crystallize their mantles, and outgas their atmospheres.
 In comparison, static models provide a snapshot in time with fixed boundary conditions.
 In the following sub-sections, we describe the participating codes and their main assumptions, specifically highlighting overlaps and differences between codes.
 These descriptions are not exhaustive, but serve as summary descriptions for the main workings of each code and highlight their differences.

 A schematic overview of the participating codes is displayed in Fig.~\ref{fig:overview_models}, which illustrates the main physical processes involved and their prescriptions within the models.
 Points of contact and primary literature references may be found in Table~\ref{tab:models}.
 Many of these models are under active development; we describe their state at the time of submission.
+For the intercomparison, all models adopt a prescribed constant Bond albedo of 0.1, regardless of their native albedo treatment capabilities, to isolate differences in interior--atmosphere coupling from surface reflectivity assumptions.

 There are modeling regimes which sit outside the scope of all participating models.
 None of these models spatially resolve the planet's metallic core, although may treat its properties and behavior in bulk.
 It has also been suggested that larger sub-Neptune planets may not have distinct boundaries between their atmospheres, mantles, and cores, due to physical or chemical mixing between these phases \citep{Lichtenberg2021ApJL, Pierrehumbert2023ApJ, Vazan2024AA, benneke_toi270d_2024, young_subneptune_2025}.
 However, all of the \chili models assume distinct core-mantle and mantle-atmosphere boundaries, adopting various boundary-layer treatments at these interfaces.
+Core--mantle interaction (e.g., parameterized core cooling or core heat flux) is not required for the baseline intercomparison cases; models that include it should document their treatment in the accompanying notes file.
+The extent to which participating models treat core--mantle coupling is partly illustrated by the red upward arrows in Fig.~\ref{fig:overview_models}.
 The `atmosphere' is equivalent to the planet's volatile outer `envelope'.